 Wondering where the rest of America's hipster hubs are?
 Check out our USA-only ranking right here.

-Gianni Jaccoma is an editorial assistant for Thrillist Travel, and has been described as a “hipster doofus” on multiple occasions.
+Gianni Jaccoma is an editor and has been described as a “hipster doofus” on multiple occasions.
 Join him in obscurity on Twitter @gjaccoma.